The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-northridge-evergreen-show-2023.md

 +++
-title = "Chuck E. Cheese Northridge Evergreen Show 2023" draft = false tags = ["Showtapes"] categories = ["Chuck E. Cheese's"] startDate = "2023-11-11"
+title = "Chuck E. Cheese Evergreen Show 2023 Legacy" draft = false tags = ["Showtapes"] categories = ["Chuck E. Cheese's"] startDate = "2023-11-11"
-endDate = "0000-00-00"
+endDate = "2023-11-26"
 contributors = ["CyberSnout"]
 citations = []
 pageThumbnailFile = "Wcjx9q09Fkejqa_pg0Dn.avif"
-showtapeFormats = ["Cyberamics Networking Module Files"]
+showtapeFormats = ["Legacy Cyberamic Navori"]
 +++
-***Chuck E. Cheese Northridge Evergreen Show 2023* is the generic show released on November 11, 2023 - November 26, 2023 featuring two songs from 2017.
+***Chuck E. Cheese Evergreen Show 2023 Legacy*** is the generic show released on November 11, 2023 - November 26, 2023 featuring two songs from 2017.
 This was created as a unique showtape to only be played at Northridge to preserve the animatronics.
-This show features 2 Songs with the standard live being Me & My Friends.**
+This show features 2 Songs with the standard live being Me & My Friends.

 ## Show List: